magento/devdocs/guides/v2.3/release-notes/bk-release-notes.md

 ---

 **Magento 2.3.0 is currently in pre-release**.
-Check out [Magento 2.3.0 Alpha Quick Start Guide]({{page.baseurl}}/release-notes/2.3.0-quick-start) for information on participating in our pre-release evaluation program.
+Check out [Magento 2.3.0 Beta Quick Start Guide]({{page.baseurl}}/release-notes/2.3.0-quick-start) for information on participating in our pre-release evaluation program.

 ## Magento 2.3.x Release Notes